 The Governor of the State issued the "New York State on PAUSE" executive order ("PAUSE"), effective on March 22, 2020, that directed all non-essential businesses statewide to close in-office personnel functions and banned all non-essential travel and gatherings.
 PAUSE restrictions and closures were extended until May 28, 2020.
 Based on metrics established by the State, the State has lifted certain PAUSE restrictions on a regional basis in phases as each region meets the criteria outlined by the Governor to protect public health as businesses reopen.
 On July 8, 2020 the County entered the fourth phase of reopening which permits the opening of educational institutions, certain outdoor and indoor arts and entertainment establishments, professional sports events without fans, and malls, in each case with certain restrictions.
-It is expected that COVID-19 infections and positive test results will fluctuate in the future and, as a result, it is likely that that varying levels of restrictions on businesses, schools and other activities will continue.
+It is expected that COVID-19 infections and positive test results will fluctuate in the future, and there can be no guarantee that business closures and other restrictions will not be expanded during the course of the pandemic.

 Sales tax accounts for approximately 34.8% of the County's total revenues in its major operating funds in the 2021 Budget (excluding interdepartmental revenues).
 PAUSE restrictions have significantly reduced the County's sales tax collections.
 Other revenues, including departmental revenues, fines, mapping fees, off-track betting revenues, and permit renewal fees, are being negatively impacted, some substantially, by the COVID-19 outbreak.
-In addition, as described above under "State and Federal Aid," the State's 2020-2021 Adopted Budget authorizes the State's Budget Director to make periodic adjustments to nearly all State spending, including State Aid, in the event that actual State revenues come in below 99% percent of estimates or if actual disbursements exceed 101% of estimates.
-The County received \$102.9 million in federal CARES Act funding to be used for expenses related to the outbreak.
+In addition, as described above under "State and Federal Aid," the State's 2020-2021 Adopted Budget authorized the State's Budget Director to make periodic adjustments to nearly all State spending, including State Aid, in the event that actual State revenues come in below 99% percent of estimates or if actual disbursements exceed 101% of estimates.
+The County received \$102.9 million in federal CARES Act funding to be used for expenses related to the outbreak and is expected to receive up to \$397.7 million under the ARP.
 See "COUNTY FINANCIAL CONDITION - 2021 Budget and 2021-2024 Multi-Year Financial Plan" herein.
 The County will continue to monitor expense growth and react to continuous changes in the local economy.

-Unemployment driven by the COVID-19 outbreak in the County was at 6.5% as of October 2020 as compared to 3.4% as of October 2019, according to the U.S. Department of Labor, Bureau of Labor Statistics ("BLS").
-As of October 2020, total non-farm employment on Long Island was 1.25 million, a decrease of 114,400 or 8% as compared to October 2019, according to BLS.
-The County is monitoring the impact on unemployment and the broader County economy as the County moves through the phased reopening from PAUSE restrictions.
+Unemployment driven by the COVID-19 outbreak in the County was at 6.4% as of January 2021 compared to 3.9% as of January 2020, according to the U.S. Department of Labor, Bureau of Labor Statistics ("BLS").
+As of January 2021, total non-farm employment on Long Island was 1.20 million, a decrease of 119,300 or 9% as compared to January 2020, according to BLS.
+The County continues to monitor the impact on unemployment and the broader County economy as the County moves through reopening from PAUSE restrictions.